Larry L. Jacoby

-Larry L. Jacoby is an American cognitive psychologist specializing in research on human memory.
-He is particularly known for his work on the interplay of consciously controlled versus more automatic influences of memory.
+Larry L. Jacoby (March 11, 1944–March 15, 2024) was an American cognitive psychologist specializing in research on human memory.
+He was particularly known for his work on the interplay of consciously controlled versus more automatic influences of memory.

 Evidence of impact

 The Association for Psychological Science (APS) selected Jacoby as a 2013 winner of the William James Fellow Award for members "recognized internationally for their outstanding contributions to scientific psychology".
 In his profile in the APS journal, Observer, Jacoby is described as "one of the world's foremost researchers on memory".
 The Society of Experimental Psychologists awarded him the 2013 Norman Anderson Lifetime Achievement Award.
 Jacoby is on the Thomson Reuters list of highly cited researchers (an explicit definition of scholarly influence).
-From 1994-1995, Jacoby held an endowed position, the David Wechsler Chair at the University of Texas at Austin.
+From 1994 to 1995, Jacoby held an endowed position, the David Wechsler Chair at the University of Texas at Austin.